FIFA International Referees List: FIFA badge

 On being selected to the list, referees receive a badge from FIFA.
-The badge indicates the category of official in which they have been listed – referee, assistant referee, Futsal referee or Beach soccer referee.
+The badge indicates the category of official in which they have been listed – referee, assistant referee, Futsal referee or soccer referee.
 While officiating matches in the category they have been nominated, the referee is expected to wear the badge.
 Where a referee is controlling a match outside of their category (e.g. an assistant referee acting as a central referee or a Futsal referee controlling an outdoor match) the badge is not worn.
 Members of the women's list are only allowed to work men's international matches if they have completed the men's fitness tests.
 Being listed for the first time is often referred to as receiving a FIFA badge.

 Age

 A referee must be at least 25 years old on 1 January to be eligible for International Referee listing nomination on that calendar year.
 An assistant referee is eligible at the age of 23 years.

 In 2016, the maximum age limits for the list (45, or 38 for first-time listees) was dropped.
 FIFA reserves the right to require referees over the age of 45 to undergo additional technical assessments as well as specific medical examinations and fitness testing on a case-by-case basis.

 Sarkis Demirdjian was the longest serving FIFA-listed referee, being listed for 20 years and 10 months (September 1962 – July 1983).